-Gluteal tendinopathy typically affects sedentary people but it can also be problematic in individuals participating in running and other athletic activities.
-It is the most common lower limb tendinopathy though it is nearly three times more common in women than men.
+Gluteal tendinopathy typically affects sedentary people, but it can also be problematic among those participating in running and other athletic activities.
+It’s the most common lower limb tendinopathy, and it’s nearly three times more common in women than men.

-This popular theory has been refuted by electromyographic (EMG) studies of the hip muscles that have found no consistent firing pattern in asymptomatic individuals.
-They found that muscle activation order is largely variable with the only consistent finding being that gluteus maximus is the last to be activated.
+This popular theory has been refuted by electromyographic (EMG) studies of the hip muscles that have found no consistent firing pattern in asymptomatic subjects.

 Anatomy of the gluteal muscles

-Similar to the gluteus medius, gluteus minimus is a fan-shaped muscle that originates on the outer surface of the ilium and inserts at the anterior facet of the greater trochanter.
+Similar to the gluteus medius, gluteus minimus is a fan-shaped muscle that originates on the outer surface of the pelvis’s ilium and inserts at the anterior facet of the greater trochanter.
 The superior gluteal nerve innervates both muscles.

 It also acts as an internal or external rotator of the femur, depending on which portion of the muscle is active.
 The gluteus minimus assists the gluteus medius in these roles.

-- Tenderness to palpation over the lateral hip, specifically in the region of the greater trochanter
+- Tenderness to touch over the lateral hip, specifically in the greater trochanter area;

-- Pain with side-lying on the involved side
+- Pain with side-lying on the involved side;

-- Pain with standing, walking, etc.
+- Pain with standing, walking, etc.;

-- Pain when sitting for long periods of time or with their legs crossed in any fashion
+- Pain when sitting for long periods of time or with their legs crossed in any fashion;

-- Decreased strength on the symptomatic side
+- Decreased strength on the symptomatic side.

 What are the causes or risk factors of gluteal tendinopathy?

-An additional indirect cause of gluteal tendinopathy may be low back injury that causes nerve irritation at the levels responsible for the gluteal muscles.
-The hip abductors are innervated by L4, L5, and S1 as well as superior gluteal nerve which means injury to any of these structures can result in weakness.
+An additional indirect cause of gluteal tendinopathy may be a low back injury that causes nerve irritation at the levels responsible for the gluteal muscles.
+The hip abductors are innervated by L4, L5, and S1 as well as the superior gluteal nerve.
+Injury to any of these structures can result in weakness.